tytydraco/yessleep/out/I_found_every_girlfriend_Ive_ever_had_lined_up_dead_on_my_living_room_floor_Part_1.md

 On the plus side, more students means more people to hide amongst.
 I know I'm being hunted, but exactly who - or *what* - is hunting me, I'm not sure.

-Anyway, I'm going to head out and try to scrounge some food without getting caught.
+Anyway, I'm going to head out and try to scrounge some food.
 I'll check back in soon.

 — Stu (not my real name)